 The Company has only one class of equity shares having a par value of ₹ 10 per share.
 Each holder of equity shares is entitled to one vote per share.
 The Company declares and pays dividends in Indian rupees.
-The dividend, if any proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of the liquidation of the Company the holders of equity shares will be entitled to receive the remaining assets of the Company in proportion to the number of the shares held.

-(iii) Details of shares held by the holding company:
+(iii) Details of shares held by the holding / subsidiary / associate company:

+Particulars No. of shares Amount No. of shares Amount Pioneer Jellice India Private Limited 2,583,619 258.36 - - Ashok Matches and Timber Industries Private Limited 2,113,870 211.39 - - Alfamont (Mauritius) Limited, the Holding Company - - 4,537,189 453.72 Total 4,697,489 469.75 4,537,189 453.72

-Particulars Number Amount Number Amount Alfamont (Mauritius) Limited, the Holding Company 4,537,189 453.72 4,537,189 453.72 (iv) Equity shareholders holding more than 5% of equity shares along with the number of equity shares held is as given below:
+(iv) Equity shareholders holding more than 5% of equity shares along with the number of equity shares held is as given below: